kuzned/servo_correction/README.md

 But if you start using the servo with these default settings you will quickly find that that your servo does not move a full 180 degrees from minimum to maximum as it should be.

 To fix this issue you should change the pulse width parameters in order to get a full 90 degrees of rotation in either direction.
-The code attached helps to find right values of these parameters.
+The code attached helps to find right values for these parameters.

 ## Code explanation